The Ultimate Bottling Flexibility in a Craft Beer Filling Machine!

-Flexibility of bottle sizes, reliable quality, and practical pricing you can afford.
+Flexibility of bottle sizes, reliable quality, precision servo controlled, and practical pricing you can afford.

 Flexibility of Bottle Sizes

 The Martin Robotics 8 Shooter offers craft bottlers the Ultimate Bottling Flexibility.
 You don’t have to be stuck in a single bottle size anymore.
-The 8 Shooter provides the ability to easily change between a variety of bottle sizes- IN ONE MACHINE!
+The 8 Shooter provides the ability to easily change between a variety of bottle sizes – IN ONE MACHINE!
 Servo motors & advanced PLC programming work together to allow for bottle change overs in mere minutes.
-Watch how easy bottle size change over is with this video!
-See a partial listing of bottle sizes the 8 Shooter accommodates:
+Watch this Video to see how easy it is to switch between bottle sizes with the 8 Shooter Automatic Beer Bottle Filler.
+Here is a partial listing of the various bottle sizes the 8 Shooter accommodates:

 Height / Diameter